 In 2015, Google’s John Mueller said he would avoid link building.

-Until a couple of years ago, before Google developed its ranking algorithm, link building used to be considered a black hat tactic.
+Just a few years ago, before Google implemented its ranking algorithm, people often viewed link building as a shady practice.
 Websites tried to acquire as many backlinks as possible and leveraged spamming random websites, placing their links on forums, and sending out spammy cold emails.

 Instead of going for random links from low-ranked websites unrelated to your industry, what you should do is: